 If you store your log data in an Amazon S3 bucket, we can help you automate uploading log data to OnCrawl.

-Please contact us (use the blue Intercom button at the bottom right of your screen) to put automated daily log file uploading in place.
+Please contact us (use the blue Intercom button at the bottom right of your screen) to put automated log file uploading in place.

 You will need the following information:

 - Bucket name

 - Prefix.
 This is the first part of the name of the directory in the bucket in which your log files are found.

 Note: Your website might use more than one prefix.
 Please provide all of the prefixes for log monitoring data on the domains and subdomains you want analyzed.

 For example, if your website uses directories

 shop-2021/, you can indicate all four directories with the prefixes